lorainelab/integrated-genome-browser/README.md

 # To build IGB using Bitbucket.org pipelines

-You can build IGB using Bitbucket pipelines and a Docker image with the same JDK we use to distribute IGB.
+You can also build IGB using Bitbucket pipelines and a Docker image with the same JDK we use to distribute IGB.

-To do this:
+To do build a jar (java archive) file for IGB using Bitbucket pipelines:

-1. Create an account at Bitbucket.org
+1. Create an account at Bitbucket.org.
-2. Fork the repository
+2. Fork this repository in your account.
-3. Enable bitbucket pipelines in your forked repository
+3. Enable bitbucket pipelines in your forked repository.
-4. Configure an App password so that the build process can copy newly build IGB jar file to your repository's Downloads section.
-For details, review the comments at the top of the bitbucket-pipelines.yml file in the repository.
+4. Configure an App password following instructions in bitbucket-pipelines.yml.
-5. Visit the branches link and right-click to select the pipeline named "manual-build" to build the executable jar file.
+5. Visit the Branches section of your repsitory and right-click the branch you want to build.
+6. Choose "Run pipeline for branch" and select "manual-build."

-6. If the pipeline fails, bitbucket will let you know.
-If the copying step worked, you should see a new file named igb_exe.jar in your repository's Downloads section.
+If the pipeline fails, bitbucket will let you know.
+If the copying step worked, you should see `igb_exe.jar` listed in your repository's Downloads section.